 Answers to some of our most frequently asked questions.

 I would like to submit specimens to the herbarium.
 What is involved with this process?

 We are interested in obtaining new material and encourage botanists to contact the person listed to the right under Contact Us.
 We often work with amateur and professional botanists on regional collecting efforts and have had several large herbaria donated to CAS in the past.

 My garden won’t grow.
 What advice do you have for me?

 Though it may seem counter-intuitive, botanists—who study the structure of plants, the functions of their parts, the places they grow, their classifications, etc.—aren't actually the best source of this kind of information.
-Instead, we recommend contacting your local garden center.
+Instead, we recommend contacting your local garden center or agricultural extension office.

 I have a rare live plant—may I donate it to the Department of Botany?

 Unfortunately, no. Because live specimens often carry pests that could contaminate our collections, we don't keep any live specimens in the department.
-You may want to try contacting the Arboretum or the Conservatory of Flowers.
+You may try contacting the San Francisco Botanical Garden or the Conservatory of Flowers.